vidyar/shippabledocs1/sources/samples/Nodejs.rst

 Node.js-buildsample
 ======================

-The goal of this code sample is to show how you can set up and run your repo in shippable platform.
+The goal of this code sample is to show you how to set up and run your repo in Shippable.

 A sample repository `Node.js-buildsample <https://github.com/Shippable/Node.js-buildsample>`_  has been created using the coverage tool `istanbul  <https://npmjs.org/package/istanbul>`_  and the testing tool `mocha  <https://npmjs.org/package/mocha>`_ .

-Keep the test and code coverage outputs in our special folders called Shippable/testresults and Shippable/codecoverage to get the reports parsed.
+Keep the test and code coverage output in the special folders Shippable/testresults and Shippable/codecoverage to get your reports parsed.

 We need the yml file to analyze the project details.
 So add the shippable.yml file to the root of your repo by specifying: